cell-5/one-click-hugo-cms/site/content/people/_index.md

   - heading: "Harry Wynn-Williams"
     text: >
-        Harry co-founded Cell 5 in Jan 2018. is a founder and front end development lead.
+        Harry co-founded Cell 5 in Jan 2018.

         He has experience building web and mobile apps at an investment bank, in the gaming industry and for multiple start-up clients.
 He loves building complex UIs, especially when it's with Vue.js or ReactJs.